therapeuticstudiodotca/slow-leaf/README.md

 | **Practicing Tea** | `practicing-tea.html` | Ready — guides to preparing each kind of tea |
 | **Tea Room** | `tea-room.html` | Scaffolded — a year-long seasonal experience |

-## Living Atlas

-An interactive world map of the places where tea (*Camellia sinensis*) is grown.
-It carries 50 markers spanning the major producing nations and the smaller, niche, and emerging growers across Asia, Africa, South America, Europe, and Oceania.
-The size of each leaf reflects the scale of that country's tea output, from the largest producers down to single-estate operations.

-Selecting a leaf opens a card that unfolds in three layers:

-- **Quick view** — the characteristic vessel, a one-line flavour summary, and the teas made there.
-- **Context** — the *cha / te / native* language-and-migration lineage, terroir, ritual, and social purpose.
-- **Deep dive** — trade and migration movement, a short history, current practices, and sources.

-The map is a Natural Earth projection, drawn from public-domain [Natural Earth](https://www.naturalearthdata.com/) data via the `world-atlas` package.
-All geometry is baked into `living-atlas.html`, so it needs no live map service.

-Each leaf is shaded along a cool-green ramp by its **principal tea style** — fresh green for green tea, through muted teal for oolong, to a deep pine for black and post-fermented dark tea — which lifts the markers off the grey land and lets the map be read at a glance.
-The card's leaf drawing is coloured to match.
-Because a region can make several styles, the colour reflects its signature style, while the filter still matches any style it produces.

-A **type filter** above the map lets you select one or more tea styles (Green, White, Oolong, Black, Dark), each shown with its colour so the row doubles as a key.
-Selecting a style emphasises the regions that produce it and quietly fades the rest; selecting several unions them, and **All** clears the filter.
-The chips are generated from the `types` field in the data, so they stay in step with whatever the regions describe.

 ### Data and build